msashank910/pidHexTools/README.md

 ## 🛠 Features
 - **Extracts ASLR offsets:** Retrieves the base address of a process using its PID.
 - **Computes absolute addresses:** Optionally takes a second argument as a relative address and returns the absolute address.
+- **Interactive Hex Calculator Mode** – If run without arguments, enters an interactive mode for hexadecimal arithmetic.
 - **Command-line utility:** Simple to use via terminal commands.

 ---